Spatio-temporal equilibrium thermodynamics of guided optical waves at positive and negative temperatures: Positive temperatures

 \subsection{Spatial analysis in a step-index waveguide}

-When considering the basic features of BE condensation in low-dimensional systems~\cite{stringari16}, we may recall that a phase transition to BE (or RJ) condensation can occur in a 2D parabolic shaped trapping potential, such as a multimode GRIN fiber \cite{zanaglia24}.
-Conversely, there is no phase transition (in the thermodynamic limit) to BE or RJ condensation in a 2D homogeneous step-index waveguide.
-In other terms, in the purely 2D spatial case, the observation of a macroscopic population of the fundamental mode in a step-index waveguide would only be a finite size effect, which would eventually disappear by increasing the system size (see, e.g., Fig.~5 in \cite{zanaglia24}).
-In the following, we address the issue of light condensation in a step-index waveguide in the (2+1)D ST configuration.
+When considering the basic features of BE condensation in low-dimensional systems~\cite{stringari16}, we may recall that a phase transition to BE (or RJ) condensation can occur in a 2D parabolic shaped trapping potential, such as a multimode GRIN fiber \cite{zanaglia24}, but not in a 2D homogeneous step-index waveguide.
+Here there is no phase transition to BE or RJ condensation in the thermodynamic limit and any macroscopic population of the fundamental mode in a step-index waveguide stems from a finite size effect, which eventually disappears when the system size is increased (see, e.g., Fig.~5 in \cite{zanaglia24}).

-As mentioned in the introduction, this problem was considered by studying the coherence properties of an atom laser beam in a magnetic guide \cite{Castin2000}, where it was shown that the atomic beam does not undergo a full three-dimensional BE condensation.
-Indeed, because of the highly elongated geometry of the considered magnetic guide, the system was shown to exhibit a macroscopic population of the fundamental mode in the transverse 2D spatial dimensions, while preserving long-wavelength fluctuation that destroy long-range order in the longitudinal direction -- full condensation was recovered in the limit of a shallow transverse confinement.
-This was a consequence of the anisotropic spatial constraints imposed by the magnetic confinement, which significantly altered the condensation behavior of the atomic ensemble.
+While these works have dealt with a two-dimensional spatial-only dynamics, in the following we address the issue of three-dimensional, spatio-temporal light condensation in a step-index waveguide in the full (2+1)D ST configuration.
+This investigation takes inspiration from a number of studies on the coherence properties of an atomic beam evaporatively cooled in a magnetic guide~\cite{Castin2000,DGO_th,DGO_exp,Raithel,Schreck}.
+In this context, it was shown that the atomic beam experiences two-dimensional (2D) transverse BE condensation, rather than a full 3D condensation.
+Because of the very elongated geometry of the magnetic guide~\cite{Castin2000}, the system was shown to exhibit a macroscopic population of the fundamental mode in the transverse 2D spatial dimensions, while preserving long-wavelength fluctuation that destroy long-range order in the longitudinal direction.
+A full condensation can only be recovered in the limit of a shallow transverse confinement.

 Here, we revisit this problem in the context of multimode optical waveguides, where the transverse waveguide supports a finite number of spatial modes, i.e., the potential that confines the optical field in the transverse spatial dimension is truncated, $V_0 < \infty$.
 We first study the thermal equilibrium properties of the transverse spatial mode distribution, and then show that, by increasing the number of spatial modes $M$, the temporal spectrum exhibits significant narrowing, until full (2+1)D ST condensation is achieved in the thermodynamic limit.